buviar/buviar.github.io/_members/paksoy-ipek.md

   email: ipekpaksoyy@gmail.com
   twitter: ipek_paksoy
 ---

-İpek is a  M.A. student at Boğaziçi Univesity, Educational Technology Program.
-She graduated from Science Education.
-She is the laboratory research assistant at Boğaziçi University Virtual Reality Laboratory.
+İpek Paksoy is a M.A. student at Boğaziçi University, Educational Technology Program.
+She graduated from Science Education Program at Boun.
+She is the laboratory research assistant at Boğaziçi University Virtual Reality Laboratory (BUVIAR).
+Also, she is working as a product manager in an educational software development company that provides virtual laboratories and experiments for science education.
+She is interested in the integration of VR technology into learning environments and experiences.
+She is currently working on her thesis about using immersive VR in climate change education.